First of All, What is Cyber Security and Why is it Necessary for Internet Browsers

-When talked about cyber security, it always refers to as information technology security.
-Also, it may be referred to the body of technologies, processes, and practices designed to protect networks, devices, programs, and data from attack, damage, or unauthorized access.
+When talking about cyber security, it always refers to information technology security.
+Also, it can be a body of technologies, processes, and practices designed to protect networks, devices, programs, and data from attack, damage, or unauthorized access.
 As of now, people and systems become increasingly interconnected, hence the quantity and value of online information have increased tremendously, so do efforts to exploit that information.
-In other words, cyberspace and the opportunities it offers, is under threat.
+In other words, cyberspace and the opportunities it offers is under threat.

 1. Application Whitelisting

-Application Whitelisting is one of the effective strategies in the Australian Signals Directorate’s (ASD) Strategies.
-Designed to prevent the execution and spread of malicious code, Application Whitelisting is a security approach that ensures only authorised applications (eg, programs, software libraries, scripts and installers) can be executed.
+Application Whitelisting is one of the effective cyber security strategies in the Australian Signals Directorate (ASD) list.
+Designed to prevent the execution and spread of malicious code, Application Whitelisting is a security approach that ensures only authorised applications (eg, programs, software libraries, scripts, and installers) can be executed.

 The mechanism of Application Whitelisting takes the opposite approach than traditional antivirus blacklisting approaches.
 It will deny the execution of any application that has not previously been explicitly approved as “not malicious” by default.
 The “default deny” approach can prevent attacks from malicious code that has never been seen before while the antivirus blacklist databases will not recognize the malicious code.
-As such, the strategy is particularly important for larger companies where it ensures the right, approved and trusted applications are installed in the company’s computer.
+As such, the strategy is particularly important for larger companies where it ensures the right applications are on the company’s computer.

 2. Patch Applications and 3.
 Operating Systems

 Patch applications and operating systems are used to safeguard the computer from viruses and intrusion attacks.
 In this regard, regular patches and updates of software are vital to prevent network security breaches.
 In fact, system updates perform a myriad of tasks where these updates will deliver revisions to a computer or system, such as removing outdated features, adding new features, updating drivers, delivering bug fixes, and most importantly, fixing security holes that have been discovered.